tgc-bot/FourAcesContracts/Membership.md

-In blinds-poker, the only fee is the blind itself – even if you are not present, the blind will still be ‘posted’ by you (temporarily covered by the person who last placed the blind (or the Casino if they can’t), until you can pay back that person yourself).
+In blinds-poker, the only fee is the blind itself – even if you are not present, the blind will still be ‘posted’ by you (temporarily covered by the person who last placed the blind (or the Casino if they CAN’t), until you CAN pay back that person yourself).

 In non-blinds-poker, the fee is: